C. R. Swart: Early life

 Swart was born on 5 December 1894 on the Morgenzon farm, in the Winburg district, part of the Boer republic of the Orange Free State (which became a British colony in 1902 and a province of the Union of South Africa in 1910).

 He was the third of six children, born to Hermanus Bernardus Swart (1866–1949) and Aletta Catharina Robberts (1871–1927).
 The Anglo-Boer War (Second Boer War) broke out when he was five years old.
 During the war, his mother and the children were interned at the Winburg concentration camp.
 Out of the three boys, one died while in the concentration camp.
 His father was wounded and captured by the British during the Battle of Paardeberg.
-He became a prisoner-of-war and stayed in Groenpunt and Simonstad until the end of the war.
+He became a prisoner-of-war and stayed in Greenpoint and Simon's Town until the end of the war.

 Aged seven, Swart went to the government school in Winburg.
 He later went to a CNO (Christelike Nasionale Onderwys or "Christian National Education") school, set up by the Afrikaners in response to Lord Milner's anglicisation policy at the government-sponsored schools.

 He established himself as a barrister in 1914.
 He spent a brief period in Hollywood acting in silent films, before embarking on his public career.
 He practised law in Bloemfontein from 1919-1948, with the exception of the time spent earning a degree in journalism from Columbia University in New York in 1921–22.
 He reported briefly from Washington for the Die Burger newspaper.

 He was married to Cornelia Wilhelmina (Nellie) de Klerk and had three children.
 He was a tall man at 200 cm.